WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Conclusion

-In this paper, we introduced the first manually created dataset for hint generation and hint ranking.
-We also presented a new lightweight method for evaluating and ranking hints.
+Automatic hint generation is a task closely related to question answering and question generation problems.
+Effective hints can constitute a useful mechanism for engaging users in the information seeking process.
+In this paper, we introduced the first manually created dataset for hint generation and ranking.
+We also presented a new lightweight method for ranking and evaluating hints.
 To demonstrate the effectiveness of our dataset, we conducted experiments where humans attempted to answer questions with and without the use of hints.
 The results confirm that the hints are of sufficient quality to assist users.
 We then finetuned LLMs using our dataset, prompting them to generate new hints for different questions.
-The high quality of the generated hints indicates that our dataset is well-suited for finetuning LLMs for HG task.
-We also finetuned BERT and LLMs on the dataset for the task of hint ranking and evaluated their performance.
+The high quality of the generated hints indicates that our dataset is well-suited for finetuning LLMs for the HG task.
+We also finetuned BERT and LLMs on \datasetname for the task of hint ranking and evaluated their performance.
 The results reveal that encoder-based models outperform decoder-based models in hint ranking.

-In future, we plan to generate personalized hints tailored to the knowledge of askers.
+In the future, we plan to generate personalized hints tailored to the knowledge of users.
 The main challenge here will be to develop appropriate datasets and solutions for user profiling.